-JENNIFER DOCKERY is currently the VP Operations/Chief Nursing Executive Yee Hong Centre.
-A Registered Nurse with a Bachelor’s degree from Ryerson University, she also holds a Master’s in Health Administration from the University of Toronto.
+JENNIFER DOCKERY is a Registered Nurse with a Bachelor’s degree from Ryerson University, she also holds a Master’s in Health Administration from the University of Toronto.
 With more than 20 years’ experience of progressive leadership and high-quality program development, Ms. Dockery has built a career with a focus on advocating for women and children’s health.

 She established Ontario’s first hospital-based refugee clinic at Women’s College Hospital and partnered with an aboriginal midwifery practice on the development of a proposal to open the province’s first Birthing Centre.
 The Toronto Birth Centre based in an aboriginal framework opened in 2014.